CERT-Polska/n6/docs/src/install_and_conf/step_by_step/web_components_config.md

 ### _n6 REST API_ configuration

-The configuration file `api.ini` provides several options important for proper working the _n6 REST API_, especially concerning application, server and logging  configuration.
-All options are described in detail in the `api.ini` file comments.
+The configuration file `restapi.ini` provides several options important for proper working the _n6 REST API_, especially concerning application, server and logging  configuration.
+All options are described in detail in the `restapi.ini` file comments.

 ## _n6 Portal_